 |Understand your MSDS with the MS-Demystifier||Search ALL our MSDS info|

 A CAS (Chemical Abstracts Service) Registry Number is a unique identifier that tells you, for example, that acetone and dimethyl ketone are actually the same substance.
 From a safety and inventory perspective, this is a terrific idea.
-As of 2018, there were 137,000,000 unique chemical substances indexed by CAS as well as 67,000,000 protein and nucleic acid sequences.
+As of 2020, there were 159,000,000 unique chemical substances indexed by CAS as well as 68,000,000 protein and nucleic acid sequences.
+In April 2021, CAS announced it had registered its 250 millionth unique chemical substance.
 See https://www.cas.org/about/faqs for more info.

 There has been an exponential growth in the number of substances indexed by CAS, with the number doubling between 2009 and 2015 as shown in this graph: